 Ancient temples in canyon

-Pitalkhora Caves are located in remote, deep, wild river valley cut in basalt.
+Pitalkhora Caves are located in a remote, deep, wild river valley cut in basalt.
 One has to descend steep steps in a deep valley and cross an iron bridge, admiring the beautiful scenery along the path.
 This area looks especially beautiful during the middle of winter, in a rainy season, when the stream and waterfalls are full of water and soil is covered with lush greenery.

 Usually basalt belongs to the hardest rocks but in this part of Maharashtra, it is somewhat softer than elsewhere.
 Builders of caves noticed it and there were applied several technically perfect solutions to this problem, helping to preserve at least part of art treasures up to this day.

 Unfortunately throughout thousands of years a major part of the former glory of caves has been lost.
 Especially painful is the loss of most paintings.
 The gradual collapse of the face of the cliff has removed the sculptures on the facade of this complex.
 Also, the walls of ancient structures seem to be too thin.

 To prevent further collapse of caves some of the original columns in caves have been replaced by concrete columns.
 On remaining pillars still can be seen remnants of murals.